-I teach the singles that there is only one explicit requirement in the Bible about who God wants you to marry.
-By explicit, I mean very clear and direct.
+Did you know that there is only one explicit (very clear and direct) requirement in the Bible about who God wants you to marry?

-There are a number of implicit requirements but the specific command could be summarized this way:
+There are a number of implicit (implied) requirements, but the specific command could be summarized this way:

 “If you are a follower of Jesus Christ, you are only permitted to marry one who is a follower of Christ.”

-“A woman is bound to her husband as long as he lives.
-But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord.”
-(NIV)
+- “A woman is bound to her husband as long as he lives.
+But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord” (I Cor.
+7:39, NIV).

 The italicized words present the requirement in two different translations:

-- “but he must belong to the Lord” (NIV)
+- “he must belong to the Lord” (NIV)

-The NLT chooses a practical application with the words: “only if he loves the Lord.”
-With this translation, the widow is only permitted to marry someone who loves the Lord.
+The New Living Translation chose a practical application: “only if he loves the Lord.”
+The widow is only permitted to marry someone who loves the Lord.

-But how can you tell whether or not someone loves the Lord?
+How can you tell if someone loves the Lord?

-To say (as the NIV), “he must belong to the Lord,” raises a question about how to identify such a person.
+The New International Version, “he must belong to the Lord,” also raises a question about how to identify such a person.
 What kind of people (or potential mates) are those who belong to the Lord?
-What should you look for?
+What should we look for?

-Is it enough to hear a verbal testimony of salvation?
+Is it enough to hear a person’s verbal testimony of salvation?
 Are there character traits, life patterns, values and commitments found in people who belong to the Lord?
-(Please listen to this audio message: What Should you Expect?)
+(On this matter, please invest the time in listening to my audio message: What Should you Expect?)

-Before answering these important questions, notice that the widow in I Corinthians 7:39 is permitted “to marry anyone she wishes” (ἐλευθέρα ἐστὶν ᾧ θέλει γαμηθῆναι) within the limit that, “he must belong to the Lord.”
+Before answering these important questions, notice that the widow in I Corinthians 7:39 is free “to marry anyone she wishes” — with the restriction that, “he must belong to the Lord.”

-So if there are five available men in the Church who “belong to the Lord,” which one is God’s choice for her?
+So if there are five available men in the Church who “belong to the Lord,” which one is God’s choice for her to marry?

-Does this imply that she can’t pass the decision off on God?
-Clearly she must make a wise decision based on the resources and information available to her.
+She can’t pass the decision to God.
+She must make a wise decision based on the resources and information available to her.

-If she rushes the decision, she’s likely to poorly investigate the man of interest.
-If she chooses not to seek wise counsel, she removes herself from a primary provision for making wise decisions.
-If she settles for a verbal profession of faith, she fails to take seriously what it means to belong to the Lord.
+If she rushes the decision, she’s likely to look closely enough at the man of interest.
+If she chooses not to seek wise counsel in the process, she removes herself from one of God’s primary provisions for making wise decisions.
+If she settles for a verbal profession of faith, she might fail to take seriously what it means to belong to the Lord.

-Before considering what “belonging to the Lord” means, look briefly at another Scripture that teaches the same truth in a bit of a different way.
-This is the more well-known of the two primary texts on the subject.
+Before considering what “belonging to the Lord” means, look briefly at another Scripture that teaches the same truth in a different way.

 “Do not be yoked together with unbelievers.
 For….what does a believer have in common with an unbeliever?
 (II Corinthians 6:14-15)